ue22-p21/web-xkcd/instructions.md

 * fetches the URL
   `https://xkcd.now.sh/?comic=`*`num`*
 * decodes it contents
-* displays the corresponding 'num' in the status area
+* displays the corresponding 'num' in the status area (and just that for now)

 ## step 1b